Current group members

 Darius Pakarinen, PhD student

-Darius is a PhD student in the group on 25% and the remaining 75% at the Division of Applied Electrochemistry (Dept. of Chemical Engineering, KTH) with Assistant Professor Amirreza Khatami and Professor Rakel Wreland Lindström, working on organic redox flow batteries.
+Darius is a PhD student in the group on 25% and the remaining 75% at the Division of Applied Electrochemistry (Dept. of Chemical Engineering, KTH) with Assistant Professor Amirreza Khatae and Professor Rakel Wreland Lindström, working on organic redox flow batteries.
 He carried out his MSc diploma thesis work on Lewis acid catalysis in the group during spring semester 2021 for his M.Sc. in Engineering.

 Astrid Kjaer Steffensen, PhD student

 Astrid is a PhD student in the group on ~25% and spends the rest of her time at the Technical University of Denmark (DTU) with Professor Anders Riisager.
 Astrid enrolled as doctoral student in 2023 and works on electrochemical carboxylation on biomass-derived compounds with the purpose of creating renewable monomers for polymer applications.
 Astrid received her MSc degree in applied chemistry with focus on catalysis and green chemistry from DTU.
-She did her thesis work in the Riisager group working on catalysts development and mechanistic studies of furfural oxidation.
+She did her thesis work in the Riisager group working on catalyst development and mechanistic studies of furfural oxidation.

-Natalia Wojciechowska, visiting PhD student
+Caterina Momoli, visiting PhD student

-Robert Sibusiso Yafele, visiting PhD student
+Milla Vigliengo, visiting PhD student